basith-ahmed/langchain-cli-v2/README.md

 Enter your OpenAI API key: <your_api_key>
 ```
 ### 2. Code Generation
-Generate code snippets based on textual prompts using the OpenAI API.
 ```bash
 python src\cli.py generate "Create a Python function to add two numbers"
 ```